pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/5_migrate_single_to_cluster.md

  - [Going Stateless](./going-stateless) provides an overview of our clustering concepts,
  - [Configuring with URLS](./configuring-urls) explains how to point Cells configuration toward the correct underlying services,
- - [Preparing Dependencies](./preparing-dependencies) explains how to set up all required cluster third-party services that will allow easy replication of the Cells image.
+ - [External Services](./external-services) explains how to set up all required cluster third-party services that will allow easy replication of the Cells image.

 ## Migrating on-file services data from Bolt/BleveDB to MongoDB